 This ever-popular fruit is a good way to build your child's immunity and strength and helps reduce the risk of wheezing, asthma and eczema in your child as he grows.
 They are also rich in vitamins A, E and D, as well as zinc.

 Bananas are by far one of the best fruits to eat during pregnancy because they are a great source of essential nutrients like folate, vitamin C, B6, potassium and magnesium.
-Folate is an important nutrient during pregnancy and helps prevent anaemia in for the pregnant mum.
+Folate is an important nutrient during pregnancy and helps prevent anaemia in pregnant mums.
 Vitamin B6 helps balance your sodium levels.
 Magnesium ensures a healthy fluid balance in your body, which can reduce nausea and vomiting during pregnancy.

 These fruits are an excellent source of vitamins A and C. In fact, just 1 cup of chopped mangoes will fulfil 100% of your daily recommended intake of vitamin C and over 30% of your daily recommended intake of vitamin A.